 Editor’s Note: Melanie Brown directs the Academic Skills Center in the Center for Student Success at Walden University.
-She has also supported students at Walden as an academic advisor, dissertation editor, and writing instructor.
+She has also supported students at Walden as an student success advisor, dissertation editor, and writing instructor.
 She has worked in higher education for 10 years, serving as director of The Writing Center and the Writing Across the Curriculum program at St. Norbert College near Green Bay, Wisconsin.
 She and her partner live in Minneapolis, are avid three-season bike commuters, and hike every year among the rocks at Zion National Park.

 The Criterion Four subcommittee documents how Walden University takes responsibility for the quality and continuous improvement of its educational programs and support services.
 In the HLC assurance argument, we present evidence in three categories: (1) quality of educational programs, (2) data-driven improvement through student learning assessment, and (3) attention to retention and completion rates.

 One way we ensure educational quality is by conducting regular academic program reviews (APRs) in our colleges and co-curricular reviews in our student support centers.
 An APR consists of a program’s self-study, a quality assurance review conducted by the university’s Academic Quality and Accreditation office, evidence from external reviewers, and the program committee’s review of and response to the APR’s findings.
 The review culminates in an action plan for the program to follow to improve the quality of its offerings for students.

 Specialized accreditation also denotes the quality of university programs.
 For more information on our specialized programmatic accreditations, visit www.WaldenU.edu/accreditation.